AxiSEMunity/AxiSEM3D/doc/Installation.md

 ```bash
 $ python -m salvus_mesh_lite.interface AxiSEM -h
 ```
-This will display all the arguments you can pass to the mesher.
+This will display all the arguments one can pass to the mesher.

 ## Solver